ZafeerKhan/graphsMapCombined/README.md

   - `npm install express`
   - `npm install mongodb@2.2.33`
   - `npm install xlsx`
-  - Request the userCredentials.xlsx file from an admin
+  - Request the userCredentials.xlsx file by emailing viraj.dave@bell.ca or manpreet.kaur1@bell.ca

  ## Running on local host
   - In /public/graphsProject/index.js , change the SERVER variable to be 'http://localhost' and set PORT to your desired port